sjdv1982/cloudless/nginx/README.md

 Installation and configuration of Cloudless under nginx
 =======================================================

+NOTE: Seamless does not use anything like CGI.
+It receives HTTP user data over its REST API, either from the browser (Javascript) or from command line.
+In fact, Seamless cannot tell the difference between requests from the browser or from command line,

+Seamless has a very liberal limit (1 GB) on max request sizes, allowing the upload of large files.
+In contrast, nginx enforces a limit of 1 MB by default.
+To adjust this, set "client_max_body_size" in your nginx configuration.

 ## Option A: run nginx in a Docker container

 This container listens on http://localhost:80/cloudless, and forwards traffic to Cloudless (port 3124 on the host).
 Nothing else is done.